Do you have no time for homemaking and the tasks that includes? It’s okay to take shortcuts. We all have busy times in our life when we need help.

 When You Don’t Have Time for Homemaking

 There are a lot of great shortcuts you can use when things are busy and you feel like you are losing control.
-For me, I’m running a business and that takes a lot of the time I used to use for things around the home.
+For me, I’m running a business and that takes up a lot of the time I used to use for things around the home.
 I also have made it a priority to keep evenings and most of the weekends pretty free so I have time with my husband, friends, and family.

 I don’t use all of these shortcuts all of the time but they are great things you can turn to when you need a little help.
 Taking care of yourself should be a priority and that may mean you need to use some of these shortcuts.